ampere-solution/kamiwaza-ampere-multi-agent-demo/README.md

-# HOW TO BUILD and RUN KAMIWAZA
+# HOW TO RUN KAMIWAZA

-Follow these steps to configure, build, and launch the Kamiwaza Ampere Multi-Agent Demo.
+Follow these steps to configure and launch the Kamiwaza Ampere Multi-Agent Demo.

 ## 1. Prerequisites

-Before building the demo, ensure you have the following three items configured:
+Before deploying the demo, ensure you have the following three items configured:

 ### A. Brave API Key
 Get a free key from the [Brave Search API](https://brave.com/search/api/).
-*   **Action**: Replace the value in the `BRAVE_API_KEY` section of your `Dockerfile` (or `docker-compose.yaml`).
+*   **Action**: Replace the value in the `BRAVE_API_KEY` section of your `docker-compose.yaml`.
 *   **Purpose**: This allows LLM agents to perform web searches for research workflows.

 ### B. Hugging Face Token